SohamG934/StarkDB/README.md

 ## 📊 How It Works

-AxonDB works by converting input text into vector embeddings using the `rust-bert` library, which are then stored on disk in binary format.
+Vectura works by converting input text into vector embeddings using the `rust-bert` library, which are then stored on disk in binary format.
 For similarity search, it utilizes the **Hierarchical Navigable Small World (HNSW)** algorithm to efficiently retrieve the most relevant data points.

 ---